Vietnam's new leader arrives in China for his first overseas trip since taking office - ExBulletin

 Vietnam's new leader arrives in China for his first overseas trip since taking office

+BEIJING (AP) — Vietnamese leader To Lam began a three-day visit to China on Sunday, his first overseas trip…

-Vietnamese leader To Lam began a three-day visit to China on Sunday, his first overseas trip since taking office about two weeks ago.
+BEIJING (AP) — Vietnamese leader To Lam Chinese President Xi Jinping began a three-day visit to China on Sunday, his first overseas trip since taking office about two weeks ago.

 Lam arrived in the morning in Guangzhou, an industrial and export hub near Hong Kong, Chinese state media reported.
 His schedule included visiting sites in the southern Chinese city where former Vietnamese communist leader Ho Chi Minh stayed, the state-run Global Times newspaper said in a social media post.